-142 See Aristotle's Physics (350 B.C.E).
+See Aristotle's Physics (350 B.C.E).

-143 Seth Lloyd, Programming the Universe (2006).
+Seth Lloyd, Programming the Universe (2006).

 The simulation argument is therefore incoherent.
-It can establish that one must believe they might be simulated - provided they reject disjuncts 1 and 2 - to avoid epistemic inconsistency.
-However, it is absurd to suggest that unless they are simulated, they are not entitled to believe that their descendants will run lots of such simulations themselves.
+It merely establishes a requirement to believe that the Universe might be simulated - provided one rejects disjuncts 1 and 2 - to avoid epistemic inconsistency.
+It is contradictory, however, to suggest that unless one believes that the Universe is simulated, they are not entitled to believe that their descendants will run lots of such simulations themselves